-- 5.1.4.11.4 At-Large members representing persons with lived experience not already represented by other PIC CoC Advisory Board members - 5.1.4.11.5 At-Large members representing their communities and committed to the mission of the CoC - 5.1.5 The board will contain a maximum of 17 members. - 5.1.6 The Officers of PIC CoC Advisory Board are the Executive Chair ("Chair"), the Vice-Chair, the Secretary, and the Treasurer.
+5.1.6 The Officers of O'ahu CoC Board are the Executive Chair ("Chair"), the Vice-Chair, the Secretary, and the Treasurer.
 All Officers must be voting members.

-5.2 PIC - COC ADVISORY BOARD MEMBER SELECTION PROCESS
+5.2 O'AHU COC BOARD MEMBER SELECTION PROCESS

-- 5.2.1 Representation of the PIC CoC may expand or be reduced, based on the HEARTH Act requirements or the determination that greater or fewer representation serves in the interest of the CoC while accurately reflecting the relevant organizations and representatives of homelessness subpopulations. - 5.2.2 Nominations will be solicited via the Lead Agency.
-Interested persons can be nominated by a PIC CoC member or can nominate themselves by completing the O'ahu CoC Nomination Form.
-All nominees must complete a PIC CoC Membership Packet by the delineated deadline.
+- 5.2.1 Representation of the O'ahu CoC may expand or be reduced, based on the HEARTH Act requirements or the determination that greater or fewer representation serves in the interest of the CoC while accurately reflecting the relevant organizations and representatives of homelessness subpopulations. - 5.2.2 Nominations will be solicited via the Lead Agency.
+Interested persons can be nominated by an O'ahu CoC member or can nominate themselves by completing the O'ahu CoC Nomination Form.
+All nominees must complete an O'ahu CoC Membership Packet by the delineated deadline.
 Nominations are voted on during the December O'ahu CoC General Meeting, or on an interim basis to fill any vacancy.
-Nominations may be screened or limited to those persons that represent a homeless subpopulation that is not already represented by other members of the Board. - 5.2.3 Each member of the PIC CoC Advisory Board of Directors is elected for a term of two years.
+Nominations may be screened or limited to those persons that represent a homeless subpopulation that is not already represented by other members of the Board. - Each member of the Board of Directors is elected for a term of two years.
 Terms will begin on a staggered basis starting January 1.
-Board Members may not serve more than two consecutive terms in any position. - 5.2.4 No member of the PIC CoC Advisory Board shall vote upon, or participate in the discussion of, any matter that has a direct financial bearing on the organization that the member represents.
+Board Members may not serve more than two consecutive terms in any position. - 5.2.4 No member of the O'ahu CoC Board shall vote upon, or participate in the discussion of, any matter that has a direct financial bearing on the organization that the member represents.
 This includes all decisions with respect to funding, awarding contracts, and implementing corrective actions.
-Board members shall also be governed by the PIC CoC Conflict of Interest Policy. - 5.2.5 Board members must disclose any potential conflict when it arises and recuse themselves from voting on issues that would directly and disproportionately affect their agencies.
+Board members shall also be governed by the O'ahu CoC Conflict of Interest Policy. - 5.2.5 Board members must disclose any potential conflict when it arises and recuse themselves from voting on issues that would directly and disproportionately affect their agencies.

-5.3 PIC - COC ADVISORY BOARD RESIGNATION AND REMOVAL
+5.3 O'AHU COC BOARD RESIGNATION AND REMOVAL

-5.3.1 Unless otherwise provided by written agreement, any representative may resign at any time by giving written notice to the Co-Chairs and Partners In Care.

-- 5.3.2 Members may be removed from the Board by a majority vote of remaining Board members for repeated absence, misconduct, failure to participate, or violation of code of conduct policies. - 5.3.3 When a representative resigns, is removed from the Board, or cannot serve his/her full term for any reason, a special election will be held to fill the unexpired term.
+- 5.3.1 Unless otherwise provided by written agreement, any representative may resign at any time by giving written notice to the Co-Chairs and Partners In Care. - 5.3.2 Members may be removed from the Board by a majority vote of remaining Board members for repeated absence, misconduct, failure to participate, or violation of code of conduct policies. - 5.3.3 When a representative resigns, is removed from the Board, or cannot serve his/her full term for any reason, a special election will be held to fill the unexpired term.

-5.4 PIC - COC ADVISORY BOARD RESPONSIBILITES
+5.4 O'AHU COC BOARD RESPONSIBILITES